gerardpf2/Tanuki/Assets/Scripts/Infrastructure/DependencyInjection/README.md

 ### More examples?

 Most infrastructure and game sections have a folder called <b>Composition</b> with a scope composer inside.
 Any of them can work as an example

+### How does rule visibility work?

+When resolving T, the rule resolver is going to try to find a rule of T on its scope rules container.
+If it cannot be found, try it targeting the parent of that scope (in a recursive way)

+For example
+1) There are 3 scopes, SA, SB and SC
+2) SB is the child of SA, and SC is the child of SB
+3) SA can see SA rules
+4) SB can see SB and SA rules
+5) SC can see SC, SB and S rules

+### What is the difference between scope composer AddRules and AddSharedRules?

+Rules added under <b>AddRules</b> are part of the scope rules container and their visibility works as usual

+Rules added under <b>AddSharedRules</b> are part of both the scope rules container and the shared rules container.
+Then, they can be seen from any place.
+Ideally, this should be used only if AddRules cannot be used, for example, when using InjectRule\<T> to inject dependencies to classes with managed constructor

+### What is a partial scope?

+It can be seen as a scope that is split into multiple scopes, all them having the same visibility over rules

+For example
+1) Scope S contains rules that have to do with features FA and FB
+2) Then, scopes SA and SB can be created
+3) But FA services have FB services as dependencies, and vice versa
+4) This means that SA cannot be child of S or SB.
+The same happens for SB
+5) Then, the best option is to set SA and SB as partials of S
+6) Finally, 3 scope composers are going to be used instead of 1 to integrate this to Tanuki composition, and the scope builder is going to build the 3 scopes described in here

+Is using partial scopes a need?
+No, it is not.
+But it can be useful to keep scope composers small and organized when they represent features that behave like the ones described at point 3)